Frequently Asked Questions

 The above statements reflect the language found in the Pinehill by-laws as determined by our board of trustees.

-Q: What do I bring to summer camp?
+Q: What do I bring to camp?

 Packing List: